Gravitational wave and electroweak baryogenesis with two Higgs doublet models: Introduction

-with n$_B$ and s being the densities of baryon number and entropy of the Universe.
-The Electroweak baryogenesis (EWBG), as one of the leading mechanism to explain the Baryon asymmetry of the Universe~\cite{Morrissey:2012db,Arkani-Hamed:2015vfh}, necessitates a strongly first order Electroweak phase transition that helps to realize the electroweak symmetry breaking as the Universe cools down.
-The produced gravitational waves might be able to be detected at space-based interferometer, such as LISA~\cite{Klein:2015hvg}, DECIGO~\cite{Kudoh:2005as}, TianQin~\cite{Luo:2015ght}, and Taiji~\cite{Guo:2018npi}, together with the accompanied Higgs potential to be probed by the future high energy colliders through Higgs pairs searches~\cite{Arkani-Hamed:2015vfh}.
-The usually adopted strongly first order phase transition condition comes from the requirement of baryon number preservation criterion (BNPC)~\cite{Patel:2011th,Morrissey:2012db}, which states that the Electroweak sphaleron process inside the Electroweak vacuum bubble (broken phase) should be sufficiently quenched~\cite{Dine:1991ck,Patel:2011th,Morrissey:2012db}.
-According to the Sakharov's condition~\cite{Sakharov:1967dj}, the CP-violation beyond Standard model is the other crucial ingredient to address the BAU puzzle.
-The CP-violation phase suffers highly constraints with the increasing precision of Electric dipole moment (EDM) measurements as explored in Ref.~\cite{Inoue:2014nva}, and the ACME further improve the sensitivity to the CP violations beyond the Standard Model through the measure of electron EDM~\cite{Andreev:2018ayy}.
-The conventionally adopt EWBG mechanism with chiral transport equations is historically called {\it nonlocal } baryogenesis, which has been studied and developed extensively (See Ref.~\cite{Morrissey:2012db} for a recent review).
-The {\it local} baryogenesis mechanism refers to baryon numbers producing as the Electoweak sphaleron processes and CP violating processes occur simultaneously near the bubble walls~\cite{Riotto:1999yt}.
-The {\it nonlocal} EWBG through one-step Electroweak phase transition usually requires a subsonic bubble wall velocity\footnote{See Ref.~\cite{Cline:2020jre} for the case of two-step phase transition case, where Electroweak baryogenesis at high wall velocities is studied.}.
-On the other hand, previous studies of the bubble wall velocity taking into account the microphysics and hydrodynamics indicate that the a large wall velocity corresponds to a strong phase transition~\cite{Moore:1995si,Moore:1995ua,Konstandin:2014zta,Dorsch:2018pat,Kozaczuk:2015owa,Huber:2011aa}, and a relativistic wall velocity is needed to produce a detectable gravitational wave signal from the Electroweak phase transition~\cite{Caprini:2015zlo,Caprini:2019egz}.
-The study of Ref.~\cite{Lue:1996pr} shows out that the {\it local} baryogenesis dominates when one have a wall supersonic velocity, and the {\it nonlocal} baryogenesis dominates for a much slower wall velocity.
-It hints that the {\it local} baryogenesis might be able to explain the BAU puzzle with prediction of the detectable gravitational waves at Electroweak phase transition simultaneously and consistently.
+The CP-violation beyond the standard model, as one crucial ingredient to address the BAU puzzle within EWB, can be tested by the high precision electric dipole moment (EDM) measurements~\cite{Morrissey:2012db}.
+The ACME further improved the sensitivity to the CP violation through the measure of electron EDM~\cite{Andreev:2018ayy}, which ruled out a lot new physics models addressing BAU with EWB~\cite{Cline:2017jvp}\footnote{The EDM measurements ruled out the {\it nonlocal} EWB with real or complex singlet models studied in Ref.~\cite{Jiang:2015cwa,Vaskonen:2016yiu}, with the dynamical CP violation scenario is an exception~\cite{Chao:2017oux,Bruggisser:2017lhc,Huang:2018aja,Ellis:2019flb,Wang:2019pet}.}.
+The conventionally adopt EWB mechanism with chiral transport equations is historically called {\it nonlocal } baryogenesis, which has been studied and developed extensively (See Ref.~\cite{Morrissey:2012db} for a recent review).
+The {\it nonlocal} EWB through one-step electroweak phase transition (EWPT) usually requires a subsonic bubble wall velocity, i.e., typically $v_w\sim\mathcal{O}(10^{-2})$\footnote{We note that the wall velocity in the SM and MSSM has been estimated to be subsonic in Ref.~\cite{Moore:1995si,Moore:1995ua,John:2000zq}.}, to ensure there is enough time for the CP violating diffusion processes to generate chiral asymmetry ahead of the bubble which will be converted into net baryon asymmetry by the electroweak sphaleron in the symmetric phase \footnote{See Ref.~\cite{Cline:2020jre} for the case of two-step phase transition case, where EWB at high wall velocities has been studied.}.
+Meanwhile, previous studies of the bubble wall velocity taking into account the microphysics and hydrodynamics indicate that a large wall velocity corresponds to a strong phase transition~\cite{Moore:1995si,Moore:1995ua,Konstandin:2014zta,Dorsch:2018pat,Kozaczuk:2015owa,Huber:2011aa}, and a relativistic wall velocity is needed to produce a detectable gravitational wave signal from the EWPT~\cite{Caprini:2015zlo,Caprini:2019egz}.